Why We Fear Being Vulnerable and How to Make It a Personal Strength

 How do you respond?

-First, appreciate this new awakening.
+First, take the opportunity to welcome your new awakening.
 You’ve just noticed that you don’t have the freedom and ease with your emotional world that you’d like.
 You might become overwhelmed at first.
 You may even get mad at yourself for having to struggle so hard to work with your emotions.

 Know that no one is perfect in navigating their inner world.
 We need attuned, responsive people in our lives to help us.
 We’re all on this journey together.
 There isn’t a right way to do personal growth.
 Your growing edge isn’t ‘wrong’ for being different from someone else’s.